magnumjs/mag.js/README.md

 Life cycle events in controller:

-* willload
+* willload (event, node)
-* didload
+* didload (event, node)
-* willupdate
+* willupdate (event, node)
-* didupdate
+* didupdate (event, node)
-* willunload
-* didunload
+* onunload (node)

+event.preventDefault() - will skip further execution and call any onunload handlers in the current module (includes inner modules and _config onunloaders that are currently  assigned)

-controller ->this.onload
+controller ->this.willload
-_onclick ..
+state.matcher._onclick = function(e,index, node, data)

-Native events, receive the event, the x path based 0 index and the node itself.
+Native events, receive the event, the x path based 0 index, the node itself (default context) and the data of a parent list item.

 ##Config (DOM hookin)
 _config (node, isNew, context, index)

-context.onunload
+arguments :

+* node - the element itself

+* isNew is true initially when first run and then is false afterwards

+* context is a empty object you can use to pass to itself

+   - context.onunload - will be attached to the current modules onunloaders and called if any lifecycle event triggers e.preventDefault()

+* index is 0 based on xpath of matcher

 #### Mag.JS AddOns!
 Tiny sub library of reusable simple tools